sameer/spuri_io/blog/0 to Video: HDMI output on an FPGA.md

 ### Audio

 HDMI also lets you send audio when video isn't being output.
-It has something to do with "data island" packets but since I'm not a current adopter of HDMI I can't read the latest specification.
-Jumping down a few internet rabbit holes should yield some results.
+The HDMI version 1.3a specification is available for free from [hdmi.org](https://www.hdmi.org/manufacturer/specification.aspx) and explains data island packet construction for L-PCM audio.

 There are also some cool projects that directly produce audio signals over an audio jack.
 [Fpga4fun.com has one on PWM with a 1-bit DAC](https://www.fpga4fun.com/PWM_DAC_3.html).